yarnjs/yarn-excerpt/README.md

 # reptar-excerpt
 A Reptar plugin for creating a post excerpt.

-This plugin comes with some additional features listed below:
-* Toggle between html enhanced excerpts or plain text excerpts.
-* Limit the length of your excerpts.

-### How to use the different plugin options
+### Default plugin configuration
-In your _config.yml file you should already have a part with looks like the following:
+In your project's _config.yml file you should already have a part with looks like the following:

 ```
 plugins: